joakim/kay/README.md

 ### Slots

 Slots hold the cell's internal state.
-Slots are immutable, unless explicitly marked as mutable.
+Slots are read-only, unless explicitly marked as mutable.
 They are only accessible from the current and any nested scopes, unless the cell is marked as exposed.
 Slots are similar to block-scoped variables or object properties in other languages.

 <br/>